-RATS Public Participation Plan contains specific and explicit procedures that RATS will use to identify, seek out and engage Title VI and Environmental Justice populations, including minorities and low-income populations.
+RATS Environmental Justice Summary serves as a guide for RATS to use to identify concentrations of Title VI and Environmental Justice populations, including minorities and low-income populations.
+This Summary is updated with every TIP and LRTP update; at a minimum of every two (2) years.
 The foundation for these efforts is stated in Title VI of the Civil Rights Act of 1964: